richsuca/website/posts/post-2024-03-10-health.md

 name: health
 date: 2024-03-10 21:00:00
 text:
-(Written around New Year's Eve 2023)
+(Written in very late December, 2023.)

 During my school years (90s), I fell sick often.
 I remember being sick before exams (pressure?).
 I remember going to the pharmacy to get specific medicines for malaria because I had it many times before.
 Another problem I often had was a sore throat.
 In class 5, my sore throat problem (tonsilitis?) became so bad I had surgery to get it removed.
 I don't think it completely solved the problem because I continued to have a sore throat and avoided cold drinks/popsicles/ice cream.
 The funny thing is, after the tonsil removal, I got an ice cream to soothe the soreness from the surgery.